dsmaynard/endpoints/code/bayesian_approach/README.md

     ## # A tibble: 10 x 5
     ##       as    fa    la    po community
     ##    <dbl> <dbl> <dbl> <dbl> <chr>
-    ##  1  0    11.7  0     0     fa
+    ##  1 0      9.35 0     2.09  fa-po
-    ##  2  0     5.18 1.17  0.899 fa-la-po
+    ##  2 2.01   0    0     0     as
-    ##  3  1.99  0    0     1.04  as-po
+    ##  3 2.24   0    0     0     as
-    ##  4  0     5.56 1.56  0     fa-la
+    ##  4 1.79   0    0     1.12  as-po
-    ##  5  0     0    2.10  0     la
+    ##  5 0      0    1.45  1.12  la-po
-    ##  6  0     0    2.29  0.498 la-po
+    ##  6 0.699  3.42 0.215 1.96  as-fa-la-po
-    ##  7  0     6.85 0     1.43  fa-po
+    ##  7 0.648  6.19 0     0     as-fa
-    ##  8  0     4.84 0.902 1.05  fa-la-po
+    ##  8 2.21   0    1.05  0.999 as-la-po
-    ##  9  2.24  0    0     0     as
+    ##  9 1.03   0    1.30  0.374 as-la-po
-    ## 10  1.94  3.55 0.420 0.696 as-fa-la-po
+    ## 10 0.732  3.39 0.591 0.277 as-fa-la-po

 ### Step 2: fitting all endpoints

-To use all of the available data to estiamte *B* via a Bayesian approach, call the function `fit_stan`, which calls the `stan` function within R. The `fit_stan` function allows you to adjust several parameters:
+To use all of the available data to estimate *B* via a Bayesian approach, call the function `fit_stan`, which calls the `stan` function within R. The `fit_stan` function allows you to adjust several parameters:

--   `stan_file` gives the location of the Stan file used for fittnig
+-   `stan_file` gives the location of the Stan file used for fitting
--   `exclude` speficies which communities to exclude.
+-   `exclude` specifies which communities to exclude.
 If set to `NULL` (default) all endpoints are used.
 Otherwise it takes a character vector of communities, e.g., `c("fa","fa-po")`.
 -   `B_upper` is a binary matrix of dimension *n* × *n* indicating the upper bounds on each entry of B. A matrix of all 1s would specify no upper bound for any element; a matrix with 1s on the off-diagonal and 0 on the diagonal would constrain the diagonal entries to be negative.
 The default is a purely competitive community (`B_upper = 0`)
 -   `B_lower` is a binary matrix of dimension *n* × *n* indicating the lower bounds on each entry of B. A matrix of all −1s would specify no lower bound for any element; a matrix with −1s on the off-diagonal and 0 on the diagonal would constrain the diagonal entries to be positive.
-The defauls is no lower bound (`B_upper = -1`)
+The defaults is no lower bound (`B_upper = -1`)
 -   `chains` the number of mcmc chains to run
 -   `cores` the number of processor cores to use
 -   `iter` the number of MCMC iterations
--   `warmup` the number of warmup iterations before sampling
+-   `warmup` the number of warm-up iterations before sampling
 -   `thin` the number of iterations to skip between samples
 -   `seed` the random seem for the Stan function (default is `10`)